Article I ~ Name and Purpose

 Section 1: Members shall represent the Academic Senates of the University of California, California State University and the California Community Colleges.

 Section 2: The Academic Senate of each segment shall appoint five representatives, including its Chair or President.
-In addition, the three segment executive directors shall serve as ex officio
+In addition, the three segment executive directors shall serve as ex officio members of ICAS.

 Section 3: Each segment shall determine its own criteria for selecting members and its members’ terms of service.

 Section 4: Each segment may select alternates for its representatives.
 Alternates serve only in the absence or disability of their principals and have full voting authority during their period of service.

 - The chairs/presidents of the three academic senates shall normally serve as the officers of ICAS.

 - If so designated by the segment chair, the ICAS officer from a segment may be identified as the vice-chair/vice-president of the segment.
 The chair of ICAS shall be rotated annually among the three officers of ICAS from the segments’ academic senates.

 - The chair shall assume office each September.

 Section 2: Authority.
 The officers shall have the responsibility and authority for interpreting, and implementing actions approved by ICAS.
 They shall also have the responsibility and authority for generating and implementing decisions deemed necessary between ICAS meetings, provided such interim actions shall not abrogate the Bylaws of ICAS.